virtee/virtee.github.io/_posts/2023-03-24-attestable-confidential-workloads-libkrun.md

 Below is a demonstration of running an attested, confidential podman container.
 First, a regular (i.e. unencrypted, not using any TEE confidentiality) container is created using podman.
 The memory contents of this container are read and the secret is examined.

-Then, using that same podman container (known as "hellodemo" in the demonstration), we invoke oci2cw to:
+Then, using that same podman container (known as ```hellodemo``` in the demonstration), we invoke [oci2cw](https://github.com/virtee/oci2cw) to:
 1. Format a LUKS-encrypted disk to store the application, disallowing the running of the application until the disk is unlocked.
-2. Using a JSON configuration file (hellodemo.json) and a created passphrase, register the container with the reference-kbs attestation server.
+2. Using a JSON configuration file ```hellodemo.json``` and a created passphrase, register the container with the reference-kbs attestation server.

-We then use podman (with --runtime=krun) to begin executing the newly-created confidential workload (known as "hellodemo-cw" in the demonstration) and attest the workload.
+We then use podman (with ```--runtime=krun```) to begin executing the newly-created confidential workload (known as ```hellodemo-cw``` in the demonstration) and attest the workload.
 Once the workload is successfully attested/started, we examine the confidentiality by trying to read the containers secret from the VM's memory.
-We subsequently see that we are unable to find the secret when grep'ing for it (because the krun VM's memory is encrypted).
+We subsequently see that we are unable to find the secret when ```grep```'ing for it (because the krun VM's memory is encrypted).

 [![asciicast](https://asciinema.org/a/569023.svg)](https://asciinema.org/a/569023)